Yoast/wordpress-seo/readme.txt

 Other:

 * Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
+* Deprecates the hooks used to add custom content to the Yoast SEO settings pages, in preparation of future releases.
 * Sets the WordPress tested up to version to 6.1.

 = 19.9 =